 To understand your options after being hurt by medical malpractice, you should team up with Ball, Kirk & Holm, P.C. right away.
 Our medical malpractice attorneys in Iowa City have more than 60 years of practice experience with a focus on difficult cases brought against challenging opponents, such as medical institutions and practitioners, as well as the insurance companies that defend them.
 You can trust in our experience and insight to make the most of your case.

-Medical Malpractice Defined
+- Defining Medical Malpractice

 Medical malpractice only happens in highly specific situations based on the legal definition of it.
 A poor outcome to treatment is not medical malpractice – not always.
 Even a mistake that happens during a procedure or treatment regimen is not necessarily medical malpractice if it likely would have happened had another medical provider treated you.